 - Long battery life

 - Pivot head for consistent results

-Taking everything that was great about the original OneBlade, the OneBlade Pro improves on many features that were lacking with the first model – most notably an improved battery life and the cutting length settings.
+Taking everything great about the original OneBlade, the OneBlade Pro improves on many features lacking with the first model – most notably an improved battery life and the cutting length settings.

-Now relying on a more advanced and modern Lithium Ion battery, the OneBlade pro can provide a 90-minute run time after only a 60-minute charge – making it just a touch better (in terms of battery performance) when compared to the ConairMAN Super Stubble Trimmer.
+Now relying on a more advanced and modern Lithium-Ion battery, the OneBlade pro can provide a 90-minute run time after only a 60-minute charge – making it just a touch better (in terms of battery performance) compared to the ConairMAN Super Stubble Trimmer.